jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 just plain making stuff up, we get to work.
-This year, youll continue to see the team representing uncertainty throughout the report figures.The examples shown in Figures 80, 81, 82 and 83 all convey the range of realities that could credibly be true.
+This year, youll continue to see the team representing uncertainty throughout the report figures.
+The examples shown in Figures 80,
+81, 82 and 83 all convey the range of
+realities that could credibly be true.
 Whether it be the slant of the bar chart,